woodRock/cow-dcnn/README.md

 **SimCLR** (`pretrain_simclr.py`): contrastive pretraining on EI-MS spectra with spectral augmentation (Gaussian noise, random ion masking, intensity jitter).
 Stage 1 trains on 9,553 MoNA reference spectra for general EI-MS features; Stage 2 fine-tunes on chromatogram peak spectra from the target datasets.

 **Cross-sample drift encoder** (`pretrain_drift.py`): positive pairs are matched peak spectra from *different* GC-MS runs of the same dataset.
 Within fish_oil and mtbls288 separately, each sample is aligned to several reference chromatograms and the matched (ref_spectrum, query_spectrum) pairs are used as genuine same-compound observations with real inter-run spectral variation.
 Initialised from the MoNA SimCLR checkpoint.

+The downstream classifier uses **ChromatogramCNN** from the [chroma-dcnn](https://github.com/woodRock/chroma-dcnn) package, pretrained via next-frame prediction on raw chromatograms.
+This pretraining objective — predict the m/z spectrum at bin *t+1* given all preceding bins — teaches the model the temporal covariance structure of GC-MS elution without any alignment supervision.

 ## Data setup